-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Alterwood Advantage Dual Secure (HMO D-SNP).
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Alterwood Advantage Dual Secure (HMO D-SNP)

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

-For questions about this document, please contact Member Services at 1-866-675-3944.
+For questions about this document, please contact Member Services at 1-866-675-3944 for additional information.
 (TTY users should call 711).
 Hours are 8 am to 8 pm, local time, seven (7) days a week from October 1 through March 31 and 8 am to 8 pm, local time, Monday through Friday from April 1 through September 30.
+This call is free.